larryhastings/correlate/README.md

 when the scores for matches are unique, it uses the "greedy" algorithm.
-If it encounters a run of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it keeps each of those items in turn.
+If it encounters a run of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it chooses each of those matchess in turn.
 It computes the score from each of these recursive experiments and keeps the one with the highest score.

 (If two or more experiments have the same score, it keeps the first one it encountered with that score--but, since the input to the match boiler is